kale348/map673/module-02/lesson-02.md

 Now lets add an info panel to the map with which we can update with additional information about each specific county.
 This is general summative information, and won't be updated when our user selects a different data attribute to re-color the map (which will simplify our code).
 Our goal is to add a new div element to the upper-right corner of the map and have this div be dynamically updated with specific content about each county as the user mouses over the counties.

-Our strategy therefore is to first create an empty info window and then to update it the content (a similar coded strategy as our legend).
+Our strategy therefore is to first create an empty info window and then to update the content (a similar coded strategy as our legend).
 Let's first add a function call beneath our call to `drawMap();` and name it `drawInfo()`.
 Then, below our other function definitions, we'll declare that function.
 We'll use a very similar process as when we created our legend for this, taking advantage of Leaflet's *L.DomUtil* and *L.control* classes.
 Note that we're giving this empty div element a class of `info` within this statement: `var div = L.DomUtil.create('div', 'info');`

 ```javascript
 function drawInfo() {